California State University, Northridge: Earthquake Sculpture Garden

 Opened in 2003, the Earthquake Sculpture Garden was created as a means to commemorate those affected by the 1994 Northridge earthquake.
-This small patch of land, adjacent to the campus bookstore, features actual remnants of the collapsed parking structure weaved into the foliage.
-The artist, Marjorie Berkson Sievers a CSUN graduate, took inspiration from Peru and its natural architecture.
-Despite its age, the garden continues to pay homage to the earthquake that majorly impacted the campus and the adjacent community.

 Younes and Soraya Nazarian Center for the Performing Arts

 The Younes and Soraya Nazarian Center for the Performing Arts (formerly the Valley Performing Arts Center) is a performance venue completed in 2011 at a cost of $125 million.
 Its 166,000 sqft houses a 1,700-seat three-tier concert hall and a 175-seat black box theater, as well as rehearsal rooms, academic and production support spaces, classrooms, and a lecture hall.
 In 2017, Younes Nazarian and his wife, Soraya Nazarian, donated $17 million to rename the Valley Performing Arts Center to the Younes and Soraya Nazarian Center for the Performing Arts, also known as The Soraya.

-Student Recreation Center

-The Student Recreation Center is a 138,000 square foot facility for exercise and leisure activity.
-The facility opened in January 2012 after 24 months of construction and cost a total of $62,354,790.
-The Student Recreation Center was originally named the Fitness Centre and it opened its doors in 1995.

 University Student Union

 The University Student Union or USU, is a non-profit student organization that strives to better the college experience.
 The USU provides a variety of involvement opportunities, programs, services, and job opportunities.
 In July 2019, it was announced that the USU complex will be reconstructed and expanded.
 The project is named "The New Heart of Campus" and will cost an estimated $130 million to both replace the old USU complex with a new three story, 79,800 sqft complex and renovate an additional 49,900 sqft.
 This project will be financed by both an additional student fee and $24 million in reserves from the University Student Union itself.
 Construction is set to begin in spring 2020 and the estimated opening date will be in the 2022–2023 academic year.